Bobby Dillon: Legacy

 Although Dillon consistently played at a high level throughout his career, his tenure coincided with one of the least successful time periods in Packers' history.
 During his eight-year career, the Packers only had one winning season and went a combined 33-55-2.
 This included the 1958 season, when the Packers had the worst record in team history (1-10-1).
 Dillon's only winning season came after Lombardi convinced him to un-retire for the 1959 season, where he teamed up with Emlen Tunnell to form one of the best defensive backfields in history.

 Dillon was well respected though for the personal success he attained in the NFL, especially considering he played his entire career with just one eye.
-However, due to the poor play of the Packers during his tenure, Dillon had to wait many years of his accolades.
+However, due to the poor play of the Packers during his tenure, Dillon had to wait many years for his accolades.
 In 1969, he was named to the Packers 50th Anniversary team.
-Five years later he was elected to the Green Bay Packers Hall of Fame.
+Five years later he was elected to the Green Bay Packers Hall of Fame; in 1996 to the Texas Sports Hall of Fame and in 2001 to the Texas High School Sports Hall of Fame.
 However, he was consistently overlooked for the penultimate honor of induction into the Pro Football Hall of Fame.
 In 2011, the Professional Football Researchers Association (PFRA) named Dillon to the "Hall of Very Good Class of 2011", an informal honor given by the PFRA to the best NFL players not yet in the Hall of Fame.

 However, after over 50 years of eligibility, it was announced in January 2020 that Dillon would be enshrined in the Pro Football Hall of Fame as a member of the NFL's centennial class, a special expanded class of inductees to celebrate the 100th season of the NFL.
 His bust was sculpted by Scott Myers.
 With his induction, Dillon became the 26th Packer player in the Hall of Fame.
 The announcement of Dillon's Hall of Fame selection came less than a year after his death.

 Raymond Berry, a Hall of Fame receiver who played for the Baltimore Colts from 1955 to 1967, praised Dillon in 2013, calling him "one of the most superior athletes you’ll ever find in the NFL".
 In 2004, teammate Dave Hanner summed up Dillon's reputation:

 He and Willie Wood were the two best safeties we ever had [in Green Bay].
 Old Bobby was smart, and he was tough.
 He'd get knocked out a couple times a game, but he'd come right back.
 When [Vince] Lombardi came here, he talked about Bobby being the best defensive back in the league at the time.